lowleveldesign/importando/README.md

 ## How to make the fix persistent

-You may install importando as a **Image File Execution Options debugger** for a given executable, which would modify the process imports table on every application launch.
+You may install importando as an **Image File Execution Options debugger** for a given executable, which would modify the process imports table on every application launch.
 For example:

 ```
 Windows Registry Editor Version 5.00